 - Your own place in the American Rosie Movement

 - A Rosie if you can interview her

-- Specialist in interviewing to help the quality of the interview
+- A Specialist in oral history interviewing to help you do quality interviews

 Save Rosies' Stories...

 - In libraries and with people who value the deep meaning of Rosies

 - Choose a role in the American Rosie Movement

 - Thank others for their help and “will-do”, cooperative spirit

 - Find best people to work with you